 1. Cleaning Spa Jets and Shell

-To avoid mildew in your hot tub, use a less strong chlorine bleach or sodium hypochlorite like Pool Essentials Chlorinating Liquid to clean the inside and the Shell of your hot tub.
+To clean and avoid mildew in your hot tub, use a less strong chlorine bleach or sodium hypochlorite like Pool Essentials Chlorinating Liquid to clean the inside and the Shell of your hot tub.
 Wipe it down thoroughly for a cleaner hot tub and proper sanitation to keep mildew at bay all the time.

-2. Cleaning Waterline and Tough Stains
+2. Cleaning Scum-line, Scale, Grim, and Tough Stains

-Hot Tub waterline edges also tend to form scum-line when not cleaned; you can use a soft sponge with white vinegar to scrub off the scum line on your hot tub's waterline as well after every use.
+For less strong stains, you can also use a soft sponge with cleaning white vinegar to scrub off the surface of your hot tub or spa after every use.

 Depending on usage, the hot tub spa waterline can be scheduled for a daily/weekly cleaning routine, which also helps keep the water clean.

-3. Maintaining Clean Water
+3. Maintaining a Clean Water

-Moreover, since hot water in your tub will extract oil, lotion, soap, or makeup from users, oily stuff will float on top of your water, clogging your filters if you don't take action after every bath.
+Moreover, since hot water in your tub will extract oil, lotion, soap, or makeup from users, oily stuff and foam will float on top of your water, clogging your filters if you don't take action after every bath.

 Also, to maintain clean water and avoid dirtying it quickly, clean the waterline and seats very often.